Sewer Backups Causing Flood, Water, and Mold Damage

 - Bleach or add baking soda to the affected area.
 As long as the area does not contain pores, it is safe to use bleach or even baking soda to kill the bacteria that still lingers.
 When applying baking soda, make sure to allow 30 minutes to let it settle before scrubbing.
 Be sure to use bleach with caution as it can cause corrosion to the electrical and metal components in your home.

 - Call a professional.
 Even after all that scrubbing with baking soda and bleach, sometimes you just can’t get it all.
 That’s when it’s time to call a mold removal professional.
-They’ll take care of that last stubborn spot you’ve been scrubbing for the past twenty minutes or even take care of all of the mold for you.
+They’ll take care of that last stubborn spot you’ve been scrubbing for the past twenty minutes or even take care of all of the molds for you.

 - Ensure proper air ventilation.
 Even after all of the mold has been removed, there is no guarantee that it won’t come back later on.
 Allowing proper ventilation throughout your home such as running the heat or air conditioning will reduce moisture which in turn makes it difficult for bacteria to grow.